lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-compare1 title="Comparison of message sizes in bytes with CCM_8, P-256, and ECDSA and with Connection ID" artwork-align="center"}

 {{fig-compare2}} compares of message sizes of DTLS 1.3 {{RFC9147}} and TLS 1.3 {{RFC8446}} handshakes without connection ID but with the same algorithms CCM_8, P-256, and ECDSA.
-DTLS is typically sent over 8 bytes UDP datagram headers while TLS i typically sent over 20 bytes TCP segment headers.
+DTLS is typically sent over 8 bytes UDP datagram headers while TLS is typically sent over 20 bytes TCP segment headers.
 TCP also uses some more bytes for additional messages used in TCP internally.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 =====================================================================